 This action forces the page to reload regardless of the cached content by retrieving a completely reloaded page.
 This action retrieves the most recent content of the page visited.

-This is generally slower than a simple refresh (F5), as the data is not directly retrieved from the cache.
+This is generally slower than a simple refresh (F5 or CTRL + F5), as the data is not directly retrieved from the cache.

-If you are in the situation where an element of the page has not loaded, an image for example, the simplest way is to do the combination Shift + F5.
+If you are in the situation where an element of the page has not loaded, an image for example, the simplest way is to press Shift + F5 on your keyboard.

 Other shortcuts: Ctrl + Shift + r or Ctrl + F5.

-On Mac and Apple: Apple + R or Command + R
+On Mac and Apple: Press Apple + R or Command + R on your keyboard

 This operation is the same on most modern browsers (Chrome, Firefox, Safari, Opera, Brave, Edge, …).